dpunj/blog/src/pages/posts/how-videogames-shaped-me.md

 I wasn't the one playing the game.
 I was supporting my brother in playing the game.
 It wasn't until Burning Crusade that I realized that I could be the one playing the game.
 And so I looked up for the most competitive PvE Realm (i.e., those that cleared new dungeons the fastest), created a Warlock there, and leveled it up to 70.

+Then the real game began - endgame.
+This involved grinding dungeons for hours praying to the RNG-gods to drop the gear to get you past the item level threshold for the next tier.

 **I learned I was the only thing holding me back.**

 Eventually, I needed a real life.
 Friends, a social life, dates.
 You know, the usual.
 But this just doesn't go well with trying to be #1 at WoW.
 And so I switched to League of Legends during its beta days.